 You can also take a peak at our gift guide for boys page for more ideas.

-When deciding what you are going to purchase . . .
+Keep these things in mind when deciding what you are going to purchase.

 - Look at your son’s interests